Optimized for remote learning.

-In today's ever changing environment for teachers, we've made a few updates to our program to give teachers more flexibility with our program.
+In today's ever changing environment for teachers, we've made key updates to our program to improve teacher flexibility and ease of use while remote.

 - Full curriculum available immediately.
 We've opened up our curriculum so that all units are immediately available.
 This way, students and teachers can jump around, rearrange, and even read ahead.

 - Curriculum material now printer-friendly.
 We've added a print option at the top of each unit, which will preview a more printer-friendly format without videos and sidebars, so that materials can be handed out offline.